JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 detrimental effects on product innovation or product development effectiveness.

-Underutilizing workers is a good example of where an organization’s culture can come into place.
+Underutilizing workers is a good example of where an organization’s culture can come into play.
 Generally, reducing waste in software development is a socio-technical problem needing to work within the spheres of improving processes, people management, and tech.